 Let’s say you’re thinking, ‘I should apply for that job’.
 Instead, rephrase it as, ‘I could apply for that job…’.
 This instantly releases the pressure and gives more of an air of curiosity.
 It becomes less of a demand and more of a possibility, which means that if you do really want to apply for that job, then you will.
-And if you don’t, then probably it wasn’t right for you anyway.
+And if you don’t, then it probably wasn’t right for you anyway.

 2) You have external influences blindsiding you.

-By doing (or not doing) something because you’re worried about what other people think, takes your energy and focus away from your path.
+By doing (or not doing) something because you’re worried about what other people think takes your energy and focus away from your path.
 The truth is, we never really know what anyone else is thinking, and so these judgements are generally coming from ourselves.

 By conforming to what you believe is expected of you means you are not functioning from an inspired or authentic place.
-It is human nature to be swayed by other people’s opinions and perceived judgments.
+It is human nature to be swayed by other people’s opinions and perceived judgements.
 But this is your journey.
 Your personal challenge and opportunity for change.
 Refocus, and come back to what you are doing.